 Certain courses are sequential in nature and have prerequisites.
 These courses are noted in the course description in this guide.
-Certain criteria must also be met for enrollment in Honors and ECE/AP and select academic courses, and these criteria are also listed below and in this book.
+Certain criteria must also be met for enrollment in Honors and ECE/AP and select academic courses, which are also noted in this guide.
 If students and parents disagree with the recommendation of the placement, they should share their concerns with their advisor and school counselor.